When & How to Raise Rent in DC, Virginia & Maryland: A Landlord's Guide

 Considering Tenant Impact

 Your tenants are integral to your rental business.
-Before deciding to increase rent, evaluate the potential impact on your current tenants:
+Before increasing rent, evaluate the potential impact:

-• Tenant History: Consider the reliability and history of your tenants.
-Good tenants who pay rent on time and maintain the property well are valuable.
+• Tenant History: Good tenants who pay on time and maintain the property well are valuable.
+A modest below-market rent for a reliable long-term tenant may be more profitable than turning over the unit.

-• Communication: Clearly communicate the reasons for the rent increase and provide adequate notice.
-Transparency can help maintain good relationships with tenants.
+• Communication: Clearly communicate your reasons for the increase and give advance notice.
+Transparency builds trust and reduces friction.

 Long-Term Financial Goals

-• Profitability: Ensure the rent increase aligns with your goal of maintaining or increasing profitability.
+• Profitability: Ensure the increase aligns with your goal of maintaining or growing profitability after vacancy costs, maintenance, and management fees.

 • The current rent amount